-The decision to move to a new city, especially one in the middle of the Sonoran desert, isn’t something that should be taken lightly.
-It is important for prospective expats to critically consider the advantages and disadvantages of relocating to Phoenix so they can make an informed choice as to whether the move is right for themselves as their family.
+The decision to move to a new city, especially one in the middle of the Sonoran Desert, isn’t something that should be taken lightly.
+It is important for prospective expats to consider both the advantages and disadvantages of relocating to Phoenix so they can make an informed choice as to whether the move is right for themselves and their family.

 Below are a few of our main pros and cons of life in Phoenix, which may assist anyone considering a move to the Valley of the Sun.

 + Pro: Diverse range of options

 Whether new arrivals are looking for a swanky city-centre apartment, a craftsman bungalow full of character, or a comfortable family home with a pool in the suburbs, there is sure to be a home to suit any individual's needs and preferences.
 What’s more, despite rising property prices, Phoenix remains more affordable than many other big US cities.

 Working in Phoenix

 Not only is the cost of living in Phoenix reasonable, the economy is strong which means there are plenty of great job opportunities for newcomers.
 Phoenix has one of the largest emerging industrial markets in the US, and new arrivals will find job opportunities in areas such as tourism, technology, healthcare and manufacturing.
 Phoenix also has great entrepreneurial spirit and there's a lot of support for people who want to run a small business here.

 Compared to other US cities, the salaries in Phoenix are relatively low.
 This doesn’t mean that residents can’t live well.
 Most people report having a better work-life balance in Arizona, and the fact that living expenses here are manageable means that even a small salary can go further.

 Lifestyle in Phoenix

 + Pro: A dream for outdoor enthusiasts